Paracanthurus: Life cycle

+Fishes in the family Acanthuridae, including Paracanthurus, produce altricial larvae that receive no v. parental care.
+After hatching, these larvae rely on yolk reserves in order to survive their first two to three days of life.

 Importance to humans

 The regal blue tang is of minor commercial fisheries importance; however, it is a bait fish.
 The flesh has a strong odor and is not highly prized.
 This fish may cause ciguatera poisoning if consumed by humans.
 However, regal blue tangs are collected commercially for the aquarium trade.
 Handling the tang risks the chances of being badly cut by the caudal spine.
-These spines, on both sides of the caudal peduncle, are extended from the body when the fish is stressed.
+These spines, one on each of the two sides of the caudal peduncle, the area where the tail joins the rest of the body, are extended when the fish is stressed.
 The quick, thrashing sideways motion of the tail can produce deep wounds that result in swelling and discoloration, posing a risk of infection.
 It is believed that some species of Acanthurus have venom glands while others do not.
 The spines are used only as a method of protection against aggressors.
-Two sharp spines stick out at the caudal peduncle—the area where the tail joins the rest of the body.